Anusha20-hub/Vipra-ContactManagerProgram/README.md

 # vipra-CPM
- This is a Contact Manager Program built as a part of interview task
+ This is a Contact Manager Program built as a part of interview task.
+This will allow the user to add, edit, delete and view the saved contacts

 # Technologies Used
 Node.js, Express.js, MongoDB, Mongoose, EJS and jQuery AJAX REST API.

 # Installation in local
-You need to have installed Node.js, NPM and MongoDB in your System
+As a pre-requisite, You need to have NodeJS, NPM and MongoDB installed on your System to run the program

 ## To Install

-`npm install`
+Run `npm install` to install the Node Package Module

 ## Run

-`npm start`
+once we connect Mongo DB with the local server run `npm start` to confirm the connection

 ## Test

-`./node_modules/.bin/mocha`
+Run `./node_modules/.bin/mocha` in the terminal to run the test cases

  * The test results will be shown as below